SixLitr/cryptonote-nodejs-pool/README.md

 "poolHost": "your.pool.host",

-/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "graft", // Must match the parentCoin variable in config.js
+/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "haven", // Must match the parentCoin variable in config.js

 /* Used for front-end display */
-"symbol": "GRFT",
+"symbol": "XHV",

 /* Minimum units in a single coin, see COIN constant in DAEMON_CODE/src/cryptonote_config.h */ "coinUnits": 10000000000,